aragon/lock-to-vote-plugin/TESTS.md

-│           │   └── It Should call vote() on the plugin with the user's full locked balance │           ├── Given The user has already voted on the proposal with their current balance │           │   └── When Calling vote again with the same parameters │           │       └── It Should revert with NoNewBalance │           └── Given The user locks more tokens
+│           │   └── It Should call vote() on the plugin with the user's full locked balance │           ├── Given The user has already voted on the proposal with their current balance │           │   └── When Calling vote again with the same parameters │           │       └── It Should revert with VoteCastForbidden │           └── Given The user locks more tokens
 │               └── When Calling vote again
 │                   └── It Should call vote() on the plugin with the new, larger balance